 - Provides the US insurer's domestic state with examination authority for its holding company and affiliates (regardless of national jurisdiction) - Developed Holding Co.
-Regulation best practices guidance - Holding Company Act changes are under consideration in several state legislatures this year - Expect adoption and implementation in most states by 2013 with effective date of January 1, 2014.
+Regulation best practices guidance - Holding Company Act changes have been enacted in several state legislatures - Expect adoption and implementation in most states by 2013 with effective date of January 1, 2014.